Chief Research Officer

-Senior Vice President, Global Business Operations
+Senior Vice President, Global Order Management Support

 Pat Driscoll leads Global Order Management and Support, an organization responsible for Dell’s order processing, customer care, escalation management, and Premier maintenance (large customer’s online ordering pages).
 His role is focused on reducing customer and sales effort by leading global teams to deliver operational excellence across these functions for all Dell businesses.

 He joined Dell in 1999 and has held multiple executive positions across sales operations, quality, procurement, manufacturing, engineering, supply chain, services, and program management.
 He was one of the executives that established Dell’s Singapore Design Center and lived on assignment in Asia for 3 years while leading operations for the Software and Peripherals business unit.

 Pat has almost 30 years of experience driving strategic change while delivering operational excellence.
 Prior to Dell, he held several Sr. Management positions in Manufacturing and Aerospace Design at Motorola and McDonnel Douglas.
 He holds a BS in Aerospace Engineering from the University of Texas and a MBA from the University of Houston.

 Outside Dell, Pat served on the board of Lifeworks for 8 years, an organization focused on providing a pathway to self-sufficiency for more than 4,000 youth and families, and remains an active participant in the organization.
 He lives in Round Rock, TX with his wife Karen and his three children, Ashley, Zachary, and Haley.

 Vice President, Global Services

 Lutron Electronics Co., Inc.